rhm-1697/weighted_disaggregation/README.md

 - Population density raster — derived from ONS Census data for Greater Manchester
 - Administrative boundaries — ONS Open Geography Portal

-> **Note:** Input data files are not included in this repository.
-The administrative boundary data is available from the ONS Open Geography Portal.
-The tweet dataset was provided for coursework purposes and cannot be redistributed.

 ---